mhadam/snowplow.wiki-fork/technical-documentation/1b-webhooks/Iglu-webhook-adapter.md

 Iglu webhook support was implemented in [Snowplow 0.9.11] [snowplow-0.9.11].

+Iglu webhook POST support was implemented in [Snowplow R83 Bald Eagle] [snowplow-r83].

 <a name="events" />
 ## 3. Events

 This webhook adapter supports any event, as long as it is a valid [Iglu] [iglu] self-describing event.

-Note that a limitation of this adapter is that all event properties will end up being "stringly typed" - the adapter has no way of knowing which parameters should be converted into numbers, booleans, date-times or similar.
+Note that a limitation of this adapter with GET requests is that all event properties will end up being "stringly typed" - the adapter has no way of knowing which parameters should be converted into numbers, booleans, date-times or similar.

 <a name="see-also" />
 ## 4. See also